bmb-enterprises/scrolling-day-calendar/README.md

 # scrolling_day_calendar

-A flutter calendar package for scrolling through given days as date for Android and IOS
+A flutter calendar package for scrolling through given days as date heading and display items for that day.
+This package can be used on Android and IOS

-Show some :heart and star the repo to support the project
+## How it works
+You simply need to pass in a start date, an end date, the active date and a call-back function, the package will then allow the user to swipe between the dates using PageView, on each page change the call-back you have set will be called to allow you to update the page content for the given date.

 ## Screenshots
 <img src="https://github.com/bmb-enterprises/scrolling-day-calendar/blob/master/sample_images/1.png" height="300em" />